Platingamer42/DigitRecognition/README.md

 DISCLAIMER:
 This project is really messy - I will clean it up soon.
+Also, the datasets are missing at the moment - I have to gzip them first.

 This package contains 3 different versions of my DigitRecognition-System: